Top Ways to Drive Traffic to Your Web Business

 Then you have to follow through and provide a great experience to your reader so that the prospect is ready to take action or find out more about your business once they make it to your site.

 The article could highlight best practices in your industry, or offer how-to tips, or discuss certain strategies that fit your niche.
 Whatever it is it should provide your prospect with valuable free information.

 It’s unavoidable.
 If you do business online these days you have to get involved in social media.
-A huge amount of traffic goes to social sites and services like Twitter, YouTube, and Facebook.
-Millions of people log on every day.
+A huge amount of traffic goes to social sites and services like Twitter, YouTube, LinkedIn, and Facebook (just to name a few).
+Millions of people log on every day to these social media networks.
 Why not take advantage of that and leverage that traffic for your own purposes?
 Your target market is definitely on social media… and in great numbers.

 To do that you should maintain a robust social media presence.
 Put up a Facebook page for your business.
 Create a Twitter account.
 Post videos related to your business on YouTube (for example, if you had that golf swing business, you could post some videos where you show one or two tips).

 Here are some best practices for when you use social media.